Staphylococcus/brain-from-brane/README.md

 **Seeking Specific Topics?** Use the exploration pathways above to jump directly to areas of interest, or consult the [Glossary](docs/glossary.md) for quick concept reference.

-**Ready for Deep Dives?** The ⚙️ low-altitude subsections provide detailed mechanisms, empirical frameworks, and operational tools for specialized investigation.
+**Ready for Deep Dives?** The low-altitude subsections provide detailed mechanisms, empirical frameworks, and operational tools for specialized investigation.

 ---

 ## Framework Applications & Tools

-### 🧪 Experimental Validation
+### Experimental Validation
-- **[Crystallographic Periodicity Discovery](experiments/crystallographic-periodicity/)**: Successful prediction and measurement of filesystem timing patterns with 99.3% accuracy, validating geometric information theory predictions
+- **[Crystallographic Periodicity Discovery](experiments/crystallographic-periodicity/)**: Prediction and measurement of filesystem timing patterns with 99.3% accuracy, supporting geometric information theory predictions
 - **[Basement Experiments](experiments/basement-experiments/)**: Proposed micro-scale experiments across multiple domains to test information-physical interfaces
 - **[Complete Experimental Documentation](experiments/)**: Full protocols, results, and analysis for all validation studies